tinaastanojevic/forumly-app/README.md

 # Forumly web application
 This is a forum-style application that allows users to create posts, like and comment on them, and easily search through posts.
+Additionally, users can view all their posts on their User Profile, where they can also edit or delete them.

 ## Technologies Used